 The University will make every effort to source suitable placements for you, and a staff member from your department will speak with you directly about what impact there might be on your studies (if any).

-How is my police check result determined?
+How do I interpret my police check result, and how is it determined?

 Police information is disclosed by the Australian Criminal Intelligence Commission and Australian police agencies in accordance with applicable legislation and information release policies of the Australian Government and state and territory governments.

 When determining what information to release, police agencies will consider the Purpose of the check.
 All police checks obtained through the University have a pre-defined purpose that is tailored to your course; for example, "Placement in a healthcare env - Master of Speech Pathology student".

 All Australian police agencies, except Victoria, have legislation governing how information about a person's criminal convictions may be used and disclosed.
 These legislative schemes, known has spent convictions schemes, impose rules on when convictions may become spent, and places limits on what may be done with the information relating to such convictions.
 Each scheme also imposes a general prohibition on persons disclosing information that has become spent.